royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Make sure your device group is set to the new group, click "Next"
 * Select "One-click certificate creation"
 * On the next page we are presented with a link to download the device certificate
-* Download the certificate, public key* and private key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned
+* Download the certificate, private key and optionally the public key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned
   * Save certificate as `certificate.pem.crt`
   * Save the private key as `private.pem.key`
   * Save the Root CA as `AmazonRootCA1.pem`